Raghul-SK/AIML_VITyarthi_Project_/README.md

 - **Step 4: Install Dependencies**

 i.
-Execute the following command to install the required libraries:
+Run the following command on the terminal window to install the required libraries:
   `pip install numpy nltk scikit-learn`

 - **Step 5: Run the Chatbot**